oVirt/ovirt-site/source/develop/release-management/features/heapplianceflow.html.md

 *   Make sure your host and your virtual machine support nested virtualization.
 You can find detailed instructions here:
     http://community.redhat.com/blog/2013/08/testing-ovirt-3-3-with-nested-kvm/.
     After setting nested virtualization in the host, reboot it.
-*   If you are opting for a DHCP network configuration (and not static) you must have a resolved MAC address and DHCP name.
+*   If you are opting for a DHCP network configuration (and not static) you must have a resolvable MAC address and DHCP name.
 #### Manual setup on hosted-engine side

 Launch hosted-engine --deploy as usual